 Whenever I read, see, or hear something that excites me, I find I want to “look under the hood.”
 I want to learn how the pieces fit together and how it works its magic.

 I find myself doing this not just with fundraising appeals, but with other promo materials for musicians.
-From concert booking pitches, bios, cover letters, CVs, grant proposals, artist statements—the whole gamut of musicians’ marketing material.
+From concert booking pitches and bios, to cover letters, CVs, and grant proposals—the whole gamut of musicians’ marketing material.

 Yeah, I know, it’s a nerdy compulsion.

-But this life-long affliction—my curiosity and investigative habit—has had its upside.
-It’s not only enabled me to help more musicians, but it’s also kept my work continually fascinating.
+My life-long affliction—my curiosity and investigative habit—has had its upside.
+It’s not only enabled me to help more musicians.
+It’s also kept my work fascinating.

 Whenever I show examples of any good promotional material to a musician I’m working with, there’s a danger.

 The problem with examples

-Instead of analyzing and learning from the example, musicians sometimes unfortunately mimic or “borrow” from the example, either consciously or not.
-And this never turns out well.
+Instead of analyzing and learning from the example, it’s too easy to mimic or “borrow” from the text.
+Whether consciously or not, this never turns out well.
 It’s like dressing in someone else’s clothes and pretending to be someone you’re not.

 So whenever I show examples to clients, I do my best to explain that this will only help if they analyze and learn from the example.
 And NOT copy or else get caught up in ‘compare and despair.’

-Because it’s all too easy to read an inspiring example and simply change a few words and think that you’re good to go.
+It’s all too easy to read an inspiring example, change a few words and think that you’re good to go.

-Either way you’d be missing out on what you can actually get from analyzing good examples.
+Either way we miss out on what we can actually gain from analyzing good examples.

 Instead, I recommend when you’re looking at any promotional material, to set your ego aside.
-And hit the “pause” button on any comparing between what you’re looking at and your own situation.
-Just get curious about what makes that example work.
+Hit the “pause” button on any comparing between what you’re looking at and your own situation.
+And be curious about what makes that example work.

-Try it now with the organization whose fundraising blurb activated my curiosity and investigative habit.
+Below is the organization’s fundraising blurb that activated my curiosity and investigative habit.